nrfconnect/sdk-nrf/applications/asset_tracker/README.rst

 This information is available in nRF Cloud under the section **Cellular Link Monitor**.

 The `LTE Link Monitor`_ application, implemented as part of `nRF Connect for Desktop`_  can be used to send AT commands to the device and receive the responses.
+You can also send AT commands from the **Terminal** card on nRF Cloud when the device is connected.

 By default, the asset tracker supports firmware updates through :ref:`lib_aws_fota`.